 Siblings Of Children With Special Needs: The Unspoken!

-A lot of times the sibling relationship between a ‘typical‘ and a ‘special needs’ child is perceived and presumed to be all hunky-dory.
-And just like a mother is supposed to love her child ‘no matter what,’ a sibling too, is often made to feel guilty if he feels anything but love for his/her brother or sister with additional needs.
-The relationship between the two is almost always presented with the overflowing love and affection.
-Something that we have always read on nicely written parents’ blogs, i.e. powerful, respectful, uncomplicated and passionate.
-While the truth is that even if it seems like all ‘sugary with love‘, it cannot remain consistent throughout their growing up years.
-Those who think otherwise read too much fiction and need a reality check!
+A lot of times, the sibling relationship between a ‘typical’ and a ‘child with special needs’ is perceived and presumed to be all hunky-dory.
+Just like how we love to talk about the ‘unconditional love of parents and conveniently overlook the hidden nuances of what a spectrum it is,’ a sibling too is often made to feel guilty if he feels anything but love for his/her brother or sister with additional needs.
+The relationship between the two is almost always presented with overflowing love and affection, something that we often read about on well-written parents’ blogs – sensitive, respectful, uncomplicated, and full of love.
+However, the truth is that even if it seems all ‘sugary with love’, it cannot remain consistent throughout their growing up years.
+Those who think otherwise may be reading too much fiction and need a reality check!

 Think about it, can any relationship be all about one emotion?
 Do we really look close enough or scratch the surface a little and have an open heart to heart talks with our ‘typical’ children?
-Do we take it for granted that they are young and do not go through the similar or usual roller coaster ride of emotions that we as parents experience?
+Do we not assume that they are young and do not go through the similar roller coaster ride of emotions that we as parents experience?
 Do we make them feel guilty for feeling embarrassed for their little sister or brother?

 Photo2054